IonQ Inc. (IONQ) Shares Up Despite Recent Market Volatility

-IonQ Inc. (NYSE: IONQ)’s stock price has increased by 1.74 compared to its previous closing price of 4.61. but the company has seen a -2.09% decline in its stock price over the last five trading sessions.
+IonQ Inc. (NYSE: IONQ)’s stock price has increased by 4.09 compared to its previous closing price of 4.65.
+However, the company has experienced a 0.83% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in IonQ Inc. (NYSE: IONQ) Right Now?